MachineLemonade/docs/v0.9/ee-installation-do.md

 ```
 $ KUBECONFIG="astro-do-test-kubeconfig.yaml" helm version
 ```

+**Note:** This command pings the tiller pod to see if it's ready or not.
+If this command returns the client version but _not_ the server version, that's an indication that tiller was not successfully deployed.

 ## 5. Deploy a PostgreSQL Database
 To serve as the backend-db for Airflow and our API, you'll need a running Postgres instance that will be able to talk to your Kubernetes cluster.
 We recommend using a dedicated Postgres since Airflow will create a new database inside of that Postgres for each Airflow deployment.